edHelper.com

 By Jennifer Kenny

-2 A cough occurs when air is blasted from your lungs and lower airways and out your mouth.
+2 A cough occurs when air from your lungs and lower airways is blasted out of your mouth.
 It is sudden and noisy.
 A cough gets rid of extra mucus and dust.
 You will also cough if food enters your air passages by mistake.
 For a cough to happen, you must first breathe in.
 Then the muscles of the pharynx and larynx close so air can't escape.
 Meanwhile, muscles in your abdomen become tight.
 The air pressure rises.
 When the pharynx and larynx open, the air rushes out quickly.
 In fact, air rushes out at about 60 miles per hour.
 As the air rushes out, it rattles the vocal cords.
 This rush, meanwhile, pushes mucus into the pharynx to be swallowed.

 Paragraphs 4 to 6: